-Pentax K-1 versus Canon 1D X Mark II
+Pentax K-1 vs Canon 1D X Mark II

-The Pentax K-1 and the Canon EOS-1D X Mark II are two digital cameras that were revealed to the public in February 2016.
+The Pentax K-1 and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced in February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Pentax has a resolution of 36.2 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Pentax has a resolution of 36.2 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Pentax K-1 vs Canon 1D X Mark II

 The side-by-side display below illustrates the physical size and weight of the Pentax K-1 and the Canon 1D X Mark II.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the K-1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (76 percent) than the Pentax K-1.
 Moreover, the 1DX Mark II is substantially heavier (51 percent) than the K-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.